 Where the design community meets.

-Denver, Colorado Owner at Drift Management Joined over 5 years ago
+Denver, Colorado Owner at Drift Management Joined about 6 years ago

 I'm surprised no one has mentioned Justinmind.com - I went through about 50 prototyping tools and settled on this because of it ease, extendability, and collaboration tools.
 We have about 15 stakeholders in each project we do and all of them want to see the designs as they progress.
 The sharing/commenting capabilities of this seems to outperform everything else.
 The learning curve was simple tool.
 It doesn't seem to be as popular as it should be for the capabilities it has.
 Does anyone know why?